PREGNANCY, BIRTH AND

 Most of the images used across our site have been kindly donated by the photographers and families in the pictures.
 In a time when birth is hidden from view and over-dramatised on television and movie screens, it is so important that expectant parents get the opportunity to see real birth and some of the many ways it can unfold, so we would like to extend our gratitude to the families in these pictures for their generosity in sharing these images.

 Welcome to our website.
-This website with URL address is owned and operated by Maternity Choices Australia, ABN 82 691 324 728.
+This website is owned and operated by Maternity Choices Australia, ABN 82 691 324 728.

 The terms ‘us’ or ‘our’ or ‘we’ refers to Maternity Choices Australia, the owner of the website, whose registered office is in Queensland, Australia.
 The term ‘you’ or ‘your’ refers to the website user.